smiauek/flashcards-server/README.md

 - `GET /decks/:deckId`
 This endpoint returns deck details for a given deckId.
 - `GET /decks/find?searchTerm=______`
-This endpoint returns all decks where name or description inludes provided search term.
+This endpoint returns all decks where name or description includes provided search term.
 - `GET /cards/:deckId`
 This endpoint list of flashcards for a given deckId.